René Barrientos

-René Barrientos Ortuño (30 May 1919 – 27 April 1969) was a Bolivian military officer and politician who served as the 47th president of Bolivia twice nonconsecutively from 1964 to 1966 and from 1966 to 1969.
-During much of his first term, he shared power as co-president with Alfredo Ovando from 1965 to 1966 and prior to that served as the 30th vice president of Bolivia in 1964.
+René Emilio Barrientos Ortuño (30 May 1919 – 27 April 1969) was a Bolivian military officer and politician who served as the 47th president of Bolivia from 1964 to 1965 and 1966 to 1969.
+During his first term, he shared power with Alfredo Ovando as co-president of a military junta and was the 30th vice president of Bolivia in 1964.

 General Barrientos came to power after the 1964 Bolivian coup d'état which overthrew the government of President Victor Paz Estenssoro.
 During his three-year rule, Barrientos and the army suppressed leftist opposition to his regime, including a guerrilla group led by Che Guevara in 1967.

+On 27 April 1969, Barrientos was killed in a helicopter crash near Arque, Bolivia.
+He may have been assassinated, but that has not been conclusively proven.

 Early years

 Barrientos was a native of Tarata, department of Cochabamba.
 His father was of Spanish ancestry while his mother was Quechua.
 After his father died when he was a child, Barrientos was sent to a Franciscan orphanage.
 He left the orphanage at 12 and attended a private high school while working odd jobs to pay the tuition.
 After graduating, he entered the military academy in La Paz.
 He was a career military officer, graduating from the military academy in 1943 and earning his pilot's license in 1945.
 Later in the 1940s, he gravitated toward the reformist Revolutionary Nationalist Movement (Movimiento Nacionalista Revolucionario, or MNR) party of Víctor Paz Estenssoro.
 Barrientos played a part in the Bolivian National Revolution of 1952, when the MNR toppled the established order and took power.
-In fact, he was given the honor of flying out of the country to bring back the revolutionary leader Víctor Paz Estenssoro, then in exile, once the rebellion succeeded.
+In fact, he was given the task of flying out of the country to bring back the revolutionary leader Víctor Paz Estenssoro, then in exile, once the rebellion succeeded.
 In 1957, Barrientos was rewarded when he was named commander of the Bolivian Air Force.